A Woman of Impulse: Reception

+Variety's review was mostly positive, giving the direction, photography, and scenery a pass, but the reviewer had exceptional praise for the supporting cast.

+Censorship

 Like many American films of the time, A Woman of Impulse was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required a cut, in Reel 5, of the actual stabbing in the vision scene.